whichllm — Browse and compare AI model specs and pricing

 This guide synthesizes perspectives from a Chinese Shi Xiang 'Best Ideas' discussion on recent GPT-5.5, Opus 4.7, and DeepSeek V4 releases.
 It is an original whichllm interpretation for builders, not a translation or republication.

 The old model directory question was simple: which model has the biggest benchmark number?
 That question is no longer enough.
-New frontier models now arrive with an implied workflow.
-Their training mix, RL environment, system behavior, tool-use habits, and serving constraints all shape how they should be used.
+New frontier models arrive with different tool-use habits, serving routes, pricing shapes, latency profiles, and failure modes.

 Model notes